THE PRICE OF POWER by Nikhil Kalyanpur

 But not every crash happens the same way, at the same speed, or with the same effects.
 Your place in the financial hierarchy - how much other people want to hold your currency - conditions the sustainability.
 Some economies (like the US) can weather crashes by attracting foreign capital or running large deficits.
 Others, like Southern Europe or Turkey, have faced far more brutal corrections.

-While debt-fueled consumption has driven growth in the Anglo-American world, an entirely different path has underpinned the economic success of countries like Germany, South Korea, and Japan: export-led growth.
+While debt-fueled consumption has driven growth in the Anglo-American world, an entirely different path has underpinned the economic success of countries like Germany, South Korea, and Japan.
+They sell stuff to other people engineering export-led growth.
 These models don’t rely on household borrowing to sustain demand.
 Instead, they suppress domestic consumption in order to boost price competitiveness abroad.
-The engine of growth is the rest of the world and the fuel is relentless export surpluses.
+The engine of growth is the rest of the world and the fuel is making their own citizens poorer.

 At the heart of this strategy is a remarkably consistent set of policies: coordinated wage bargaining to keep labor costs low, conservative fiscal and monetary policy, strict housing credit regulation, and a relatively underdeveloped financial system that channels excess savings abroad.
-As Baccaro and HĂśpner (2022) note, these ingredients together create a powerful force of real undervaluation: a situation in which domestic prices rise more slowly than those of trading partners, making exports systematically cheaper.
+As Baccaro and Höpner (2022) note, these ingredients together create a powerful force of real undervaluation.
+The net goal is making sure domestic prices (inputs into the production process) rise more slowly than those of trading partners, making exports systematically cheaper.

 This is not simply the result of market forces.
 It’s a set of political choices.
 German policymakers, for example, have long sought inflexible exchange rate regimes that translate domestic wage restraint into improved international competitiveness.
 From the gold standard to the euro, the goal has been to “lock in” relative prices and prevent currency appreciation that could undercut exporters.